-As a new business owner, you’ll certainly be faced with a plethora of tasks, from creating a website to marketing to your customers to managing your accounting.
+As a new small business owner, you’ll certainly be faced with a plethora of tasks, from creating a website to marketing to your customers to managing your accounting.
 The last task might be the most daunting of them.
 It’s easy to imagine why when you think of all of the responsibilities that come with it.
 I’m here to show you there’s no need to fear.
 The following guide makes small business accounting easy to understand, regardless of your prior knowledge (or lack thereof).

 Below, I will walk through the basics of accounting, from opening up a bank account to keeping track of your earnings and expenses to staying organized and more.
 And even if you do decide to hire an accountant to manage all of this for you, it’s still crucial that you understand the basics yourself.
 Doing so will allow you to determine how your company can grow and prosper, starting today.